Schwerdtfeger-Fillmore-Springer-Cnops Construction Implemented in GiNaC: Demonstration through example

-@ \end{enumerate} Since we aiming into two targets simultaneously---validate our software and use it for mathematical proofs---there are many double checks and superfluous calculations.
+\nwused{\\{NW3gGP3e-1p0Y9w-4}}\nwendcode{}\nwbegindocs{155}\nwdocspar \end{enumerate} Since we aiming into two targets simultaneously---validate our software and use it for mathematical proofs---there are many double checks and superfluous calculations.
 The positive aspect of this---a better illustration of the library usage.